MCharCyber/M/README.md

 - 👀 I’m interested in Ethicial Hacking
 - 🌱 I’m currently learning AI, improving Penetratation Testing methods, polishing scripting/programming langauges (bash, python, JavaScript, Java and C)
 - 💞️ I’m looking to collaborate on Security Projects
-- 📚 I have Student Transcript from HTB (shows idea of what I am worked on)
+- 📚 Student Transcript from HTB (shows idea of what I am worked on)
 - 📫 How to reach me: Discord;- Zion#7753 (Will take some time to Respond!)

 <!---